gzsig/Asm/README.md

 ## Documentation
 ---
 ### Terminal
-* MyTerm saves history so with the up and down key it navigates through recent.
+* MyTerm saves your history so with the up and down key it navigates through recent commands.
 * MyTerm has autocomplete, on tab if there is a command that starts with the letters that have been typed it will autocomplte

+###### Terminal Commands

 `compile()`